jetahorse/miwebscraping/README.md

 this program is implemented in java language and using the web scraping technique with a library (.jar) named HtmlUnit.
 That library more often used for testing html pages.
 IT technologies used for this proyect.
-* Maven for integratin artifact (librarys) in the java program
+* Maven for integrating artifacts (libraries) in the java program
 * Git
 * Html
 * XPath (is a specification under XML like regular expressions for searching inside xml files)